Three Thoughtful Gifts for Family Caregivers

 Gifts that Encourage the Pursuit of Favorite Hobbies

-Read any self-help website or article on caregiver stress and you'll find one question frequently crop up as a burnout warning sign: Have you stopped engaging in hobbies and activities that you once enjoyed before becoming a caregiver?
-Ironically, while recreational activities, crafts, games and hobbies are promoted as a way to keep dementia patients active, how often are caregivers encouraged to do the same for themselves?
+Read any self-help website or article on caregiver stress, and you'll find one question frequently crops up as a burnout warning sign: Have you stopped engaging in hobbies and activities that you once enjoyed before becoming a caregiver?
+Ironically, while recreational activities, crafts, games, and hobbies are promoted as a way to keep dementia patients active, how often are caregivers encouraged to do the same for themselves?

 A painting class, gourmet cooking lessons, a trip to a botanical garden or tickets to an art museum are thoughtful caregiver gifts that offer a meaningful retreat from the day-to-day responsibilities of caring for a loved one.